tomesink/obsidian/10 Projects/10.00 Notes/Web Design 101/Episode 6 - Layout.md

 - easy to consume the content

-#### 2 key secrets:
+#### Basic principles of successful design

+##### 1. Big, medium, small rule

-1. in every design there must be a thing which is really big, something which is medium and something that's small.
+In every design there must be a thing which is really big, something which is medium and something that's small.
 It creates contrast

 Example: